 climbing mount fuji

 Be cautious.
-You will be above the clouds after all. | Photo by Frame of Travel
+You will be above the clouds, after all. | Photo by Frame of Travel

-As mentioned, Mount Fuji is not the walk in the park some may make it out to be.
+As mentioned, Mt.
+Fuji is not the walk in the park some may make it out to be.
 And while it is possible for a beginner hiker — provided you are fit and healthy — there are a few important things to consider before attempting to summit the highest mountain in Japan.

-While the trail is relatively uncomplicated, even the most seasoned hikers may experience altitude sickness.
-Symptoms include dizziness, headaches, and nausea during the ascent.
 Remember to take it slow and allow your body to adjust — this is why we recommend staying over in a hut to better acclimate yourself.
-To help, you can also buy small oxygen inhalers, and if you feel unwell at any point during the journey, there will be first aid at the 5th, 7th, and 8th stations.
+To help, you can also buy small oxygen inhalers, and if you feel unwell at any point during the journey, there will be first aid at the 5th, 7th, and 8th Stations.

 Note: If you are experiencing serious altitude sickness, the only way to alleviate it is to descend.